Still Single & Nearly 30

 For now, I am single for His glory.

-Click here to go on to part 2: Still Single: The Lies That We Believe.
+Part 2: Still Single: The Lies That We Believe.

-For part 3: Still Single: The Messiness of Dating (and Holding onto Hope).**
+Part 3: Still Single: The Messiness of Dating (and Holding onto Hope).**